MicrosoftDocs/VBA-Docs/api/Excel.VaryByCategories.md

 # VaryByCategories Property

- **True** if Microsoft Graph assigns a different color or pattern to each data marker.
+ **True** if Graph assigns a different color or pattern to each data marker.
 The chart must contain only one series.
 Read/write **Boolean**.

 ## Example